 In one study, grapefruit seed extract improved IBS symptoms in 20% of people taking the liquid, while all of the patients taking capsules noted definite improvement of constipation, flatulence, abdominal discomfort, and night rest.

-A preliminary trial investigated the effectiveness of grapefruit seed extract in people with eczema and symptoms of IBS.
+A preliminary trial investigated the effectiveness of in people with eczema and symptoms of IBS.
 Participants received either 2 drops of a 0.5% oral solution of grapefruit seed extract twice daily or 150 mg of encapsulated grapefruit seed extract three times daily.
 After a month, IBS symptoms had improved in 20% of those taking the liquid, while all of the patients taking capsules noted definite improvement of constipation, flatulence, abdominal discomfort, and night rest.
 These results need confirmation in double-blind trials.

 How It Works